Wendy-Ma/portfolio/books-price/critique-by-design.md

 for clarification.

 ## Step 2: Sketches
 According to the critique, I decided to aggregate the data into yearly data to reduce the fluctuation and make the trend clearer.

+To achieve this, these are steps I took in Tableau:

+1. use price as rows and set it as average.
+2. Preprocess date data using caculated field to get the year from the date.
+3. Set year data as columns.
+4. Set country as filter and choose EU as the country
+5. Use category as color and use the default color for books and all products
+6. Set a reference line for 100 using analytics tools.

 After that, I summarized the overall trend and used the conclusion as the new title.
 And I also delete the annotation for index but put a grey-dotted reference line to indicate the index.

 This is the sketch of my redesign: